ldesousa/centaur.loc/README.md

  - database name (optional)
  - database port (optional)

-### centaur.in/ImportSWMM.java
+### 3. centaur.in/ImportSWMM.java

 Imports the sewer network data present in a given SWMM file into a desired database schema.
+Takes as arguments (in this order):

-In the future it should take as arguments the path to the file and the desired schema.
+ - the path to the .inp file
+ - the database schema

-### centaur.opt/Main
+### 4. centaur.opt/Main.java

 Used to trigger the computation of flood segments for each network node and to optimally locate flood control gates.
+In the future it shall be split in more specific classes.

 Licence